-After making a significant investment in evidence-based (tier 1, 2 and 3) summer enrichment activities for summer 2021 supported by more than \$3.0 million in federal GEER I funds and given the timing of the SEA's receipt of ARP ESSER funds, the SEA is planning to use its ARP ESSER summer learning and enrichment set aside to fund evidence-based programs and supports during out-of-school time beginning in the upcoming school year.
-This may include expanding its ReKINDling Curiosity program, which aims to serve between 4,485 and 8,330 students.
-The program provides lowincome students and students with disabilities the opportunity to attend a licensed New Hampshire camp, and was designed to lift student spirits, to help students reengage with peers through meaningful enrichment, and to mitigate mental and behavioral health issues.
+After making a significant investment in evidence-based (tier 1, 2 and 3) summer enrichment activities for summer 2021 supported by more than \$3.0 million in federal GEER I funds and given the timing of the SEA's receipt of ARP ESSER funds, the SEA is planning to use its ARP ESSER summer learning and enrichment set aside to fund evidence-based programs and supports during the summers.
+This may include expanding its RekInDling Curiosity program, which aims to serve between 4,485 and 8,330 students.
+The program provides low-income students and students with disabilities the opportunity to attend a licensed New Hampshire camp, and was designed to lift student spirits, to help students reengage with peers through meaningful enrichment, and to mitigate mental and behavioral health issues.
 Currently, partners include the New Hampshire Boys and Girls Club and the New Hampshire YMCA.